Understanding SERP Analysis: Steps, Tools and Insights

 What Is SERP Analysis?

-Why SERP Analysis Is Essential for SEO
+Why It’s Essential for SEO

-By analysing the SERP, you can:
+By analysing the results, you can:

-Assess how entrenched the top positions are — some ranking pages are stable and hard to move, while others are volatile
+Assess how entrenched the top positions are; some ranking pages are stable and hard to move, while others are volatile

-Gauge the competition’s strength based on backlink data, domain authority, and other visibility signals
+Gauge the competition’s strength based on backlink data, domain authority and other visibility signals

 How the SERP Has Evolved